 Too many salespeople want to lead with the strengths of their product or service.
 The problem is that the customer isn’t ready to hear about them.
 She has no frame of reference to put those strengths of yours into a situation that she feels is uniquely hers.

 How it creates more effective sales: You need to establish the right context to create urgency.
 It’s not your product that makes the customer care.
 It’s the changing context that makes it meaningful and gets the customer to consider doing something different.

 3. Target the status quo, not the persona.

 If you are like many marketers today, you have created personas with demographics, attitudes, and behaviors to help frame and target your messages.
 But demographics and attitudes have little to do with what motivates real prospects – and to motivate them, you need to challenge the status quo.

 How it creates more effective sales: If prospects believe their status quo is at risk and they may need to do something different than they are doing today, they will be more receptive to your message.

-4. Align sales tools with the sales process.
+4. Align sales content with the sales process.

-The sales tools that you provide your salespeople must not only match the messaging, they must also align with actual selling tasks performed throughout the sales process.
+The sales content that you provide your salespeople must not only match the messaging, it must also align with actual selling tasks performed throughout the sales process.
 These activities include emails, phone calls, face-to-face conversations, team presentations, and other communications.

-How it creates more effective sales: Your sales reps are more likely to use sales tools if you provide them in the form factor in which they – and your prospects – want to consume your messages.
+How it creates more effective sales: Your sales reps are more likely to use sales content if you provide it in the form factor in which they – and your prospects – want to consume your messages.